- FoodSearcher Tool

 The ripe fruit can be eaten and used in preparing salads, as a flavoring for ice creams, as a filling for sandwiches and in quick desserts.
 In Brazil, Vietnam and Taiwan, avocados are frequently used for milkshakes and occasionally added to ice cream.
-In the Philippines, Jamaica and Indonesia, a dessert drink is made with sugar, milk and pureed avocado.
+In the Philippines, Jamaica, and Indonesia, a dessert drink is made with sugar, milk and pureed avocado.
 In Central America, avocados are served mixed with white rice.
-In Chile, they are often used in hamburgers, hot dogs and celery salads.
+In Chile, they are often used in hamburgers, hot dogs, and celery salads.

-Commercial shipments of avocados from approved orchards in Mexico can now be distributed into all 50 states.
+Commercial shipments of avocados from approved orchards in Mexico can now be distributed to all 50 states.
 As border restrictions were relaxed, provisions were put in place to curtail Mexican production, in an attempt to avoid saturation of the U.S. market.
 A rapid growth in demand soon prompted a dramatic increase in imports.

-About Avocadoes, California Avocado Commission 2016 (CAC).
+California Avocado Commission 2020 (CAC).

 Global Ag Trade System 2015, Foreign Ag Service, USDA.

-New Phytosanitary Regulations Allow Higher Imports of Avocados, Amber Waves, ERS, USDA, 2006.
+New Phytosanitary Regulations Allow Higher Imports of Avocados.
+Amber Waves, ERS, USDA, 2006.

-Noncitrus Fruits and Nuts 2014 Summary (July 2015), National Ag Statistics Service (NASS), USDA, 2015.
+Noncitrus Fruits and Nuts 2022 Summary National Ag Statistics Service (NASS), USDA, 2022.